edenhill/librd/README.markdown

 # Apache Kafka

-**NOTE:** The Kafka implementation is being moved to its own library.
+**NOTE:** The Kafka implementation has been moved to its own library.
 See [librdkafka](https://github.com/edenhill/librdkafka).